 I also do this for plastic containers of prepared food, freezer bags of blanched vegetables and packages of meat that go into the freezer.
 Just look at the date to determine which has been in there the longest, and use those first.

-Keep it clean
+2. Keep it clean

-I take this one step farther.
+I take this one step farther, and have been doing this long before the COVID-19 pandemic started.
 When I come home from grocery shopping, I wipe down each item with a sponge and warm, soapy water before it goes into the fridge or freezer.

 Another way to cut down on waste is to freeze food right away if you have a little too much of something.
 When I make a big pot of soup for instance, I know that I won’t eat all of it within the next few days.
 I will save a little in the fridge, and put the rest in small containers that hold about 2 servings each, then stack them in the freezer.
 Finding small, easily thawed containers of already-cooked food is a real bonus when I have a busy week and don’t have time to cook.

 By following these four simple steps, you can make a big impact on your wallet and the environment.
 Not only will you be saving money, but you’ll also be doing your part to reduce food waste and to create a more sustainable future.

 So, start implementing these tips today and enjoy the benefits of a more efficient and eco-friendly kitchen.

 Once you get in the habit of doing this, you are going to find that you will be tossing out a lot less stuff and be well on your way to ending food waste!